 What cellular network does Republic Wireless use?

 Republic Wireless uses “two of the largest nationwide networks” to power their cellular coverage.
-While Republic Wireless doesn’t officially confirm which network they use, it is most likely Sprint for CDMA coverage and T-Mobile for GSM coverage.
+While they dosn’t officially confirm which network they use, it is most likely Sprint for CDMA coverage and T-Mobile for GSM coverage.

 Which network you use depends on the band that your phone is capable of using, while some of the more expensive phones can use both GSM and CDMA.

 Republic’s combination of cellular and WiFi coverage means that most of us should have coverage wherever we need it.
-You can check the coverage in your area by entering your zip code on Republic’s coverage map page.
+You can check the coverage in your area by entering your zip code on the Republic Wireless coverage map page.

 Domestic and International Roaming